 Going Gerson on the Norfolk Coast

-When I was first diagnosed with nodular melanoma nine months ago, I immediately saw it as a death sentence.
-From the very beginning, I had googled obsessively and developed symptoms I’d read about soon after: everything from painful or possibly swollen lymph nodes to new irregular black patches on my skin.
-Of course, I knew some or all of these symptoms might be psychosomatic or benign, but I utterly convinced myself I was already either stage 3 (nodal involvement) or stage 4 (distant skin metastasis) and likely to die soon.
+Nine months ago, when I was first diagnosed with nodular melanoma (January 2023), I immediately saw it as a death sentence.
+From the very beginning, I had googled obsessively and developed symptoms I’d read about soon after: everything from painful or possibly swollen lymph nodes to new, irregular black patches on my skin.
+Of course, I knew some or all these symptoms might be psychosomatic or benign, but I had utterly convinced myself I was already either stage 3 (nodal involvement) or stage 4 (distant skin metastasis) and likely to die soon.

-Fast forward a few months - now seemingly grounded in England for an indefinite period - I felt more sure than ever that Gerson was the way forward if I ever wanted any semblance of life back.
-The alternative to embarking on a natural therapy program was sitting around doing nothing and begging the NHS to check my skin every three months and give me immunotherapy if internal or distant spread became apparent in due time.
-I’m not that kind of person (despising big pharma’s corrupt solutions), so melanoma drove me into the arms of the naturopaths for the first time.
-I’ve always been interested in healthy living and not taking medication to plaster over problems, so I guess it was the natural path for me to embark on.
+Fast forward a few months - now seemingly grounded in England for an indefinite period (summer 2023) - I felt more sure than ever that Gerson was the way forward.
+What alternative did I really have?
+Just to sit around doing nothing and begging the NHS to check my skin and give me immunotherapy if internal or distant spread became apparent in due time.
+No, I wanted a sense of control in an uncontrollable situation, so melanoma drove me into the arms of the naturopaths for the first time.

 Going Gerson requires a lot of preparation and money, and I had a lot to do ahead of October 1st, the day I had planned to begin the regime.
 First of all, I contacted the only Gerson practitioner in England and had an online appointment with him in early September, where he explained the therapy in detail, discussed my recent blood tests and recommended supplement and equipment suppliers.
 Second, I bought a super expensive medical grade steel Angel Juicer.
 Third, I read Charlotte Gerson’s “Healing the Gerson Way”, Beata Bishop’s “A Time to Heal” and heaps of online material.
 Finally, I ordered everything I needed to begin the therapy from a variety of sources - things like medical coffee, a coffee enema kit, myriad supplements and vitamins and a weekly subscription to a range of organic vegetables and fruits, especially carrots and apples.